jloeser/WorkingTime/README.md

-# WorkingTime
+# WorkingHours

-The program is a tool written in Python, which is used to record the daily working time and breaks.
+The program is a tool written in Python, which is used to record the daily working hours and breaks.
 The recorded times are saved in a Git repository created especially for the tool.

 ## Overview
 ```
 Usage:
-  workingtime [command]
+  workinghours [command]

 Available commands:
   list